ORCID/public-data-sync/README.md

    * a: Use it to sync activities
    * t: Use it to create a compressed directory (.tar.gz) for each of the types (activities or summaries) you are syncing
    * d: Use it to indicate the number of days in the past the record will sync, it is not required and if missing, the system will use the `last_ran.config` file to determine which files it have to sync
+   * max: Use it to indicate the max number of threads used to concurrently download file from S3, it is set to 10 by detault
+   * l: Use it to configure the log level:
+      * DEBUG: The most verbose mode, logs at the start of evey process, logs every downloaded file and logs any warning or error that happens.
+Please notice this mode is resource intensive and might make your script slower.
+      * INFO: It will log the start of every process and any errors or warnings that happens.
+      * WARN: It will log only warnings or errors.
+      * ERROR: It will log only errors.

 Start the sync process providing at least the path parameter and -s or -a